Post-Capitalist-Labs/post-capitalist-cryptoeconomics/Chapter_3/chapter_3.md

-# Critique of Cryptoeconomic Paradigm in Blockchain Scaling Solutions
+# Chapter 3: Critique of Cryptoeconomic Paradigm in Blockchain Scaling Solutions

 ## Introduction